deep07-cyber/Task/README.md

 This is a binary classification problem.

-Tools & Technologies Used
+Tools and Technologies Used

 Programming Language: Python

 Libraries:

-pandas, numpy (data manipulation)
+pandas, numpy – data manipulation

-matplotlib, seaborn (visualization)
+matplotlib, seaborn – data visualization

-scikit-learn (modeling & evaluation)
+scikit-learn – machine learning and evaluation

 Environment: Jupyter Notebook

 Project Workflow
-1. Data Understanding & Cleaning
+1. Data Understanding and Cleaning

-Loaded the dataset and examined its structure
+Loaded the dataset and inspected its structure

-Identified missing values and calculated missing percentages
+Identified missing values and calculated the percentage of missing values per column

 Converted Total Charges to numeric format

-Removed rows with invalid or missing values (minimal data loss)
+Removed rows with missing or invalid values (minimal data loss)

-Identified numerical and categorical features
+Identified categorical and numerical features

-Checked for obvious outliers
+Checked for obvious outliers in numerical columns

 2. Exploratory Data Analysis (EDA)

-Analyzed the distribution of churn vs non-churn customers
+Analyzed the distribution of churned vs non-churned customers

-Generated basic statistics for numerical features
+Generated basic statistics such as mean and median

-Created key visualizations:
+Created meaningful visualizations:

-Target variable distribution
+Churn distribution

 Correlation heatmap

-Feature-to-target relationship plots
+Feature vs target relationship plots

 Documented clear observations from each visualization

 3. Feature Engineering

-Selected relevant numerical features
+Selected relevant numerical features for modeling

 Encoded the target variable

-Applied feature scaling using StandardScaler
+Scaled numerical features using StandardScaler

-Chose features based on correlation and business understanding
+Performed feature selection based on correlation and business understanding

 4. Model Building

-Split the data into training and testing sets
+Split the dataset into training and testing sets

 Built a Logistic Regression model as a baseline classifier